baidu/dperf/docs/configuration.md

 - syntax: synflood
 - default: -
 - required: no

-The client only sends SYN packets.
+- mode: client

+If this flag is enabled, the client will only send SYN packets and will not establish a connection.

-## keepalive_request_interval Time, eg 1ms, 1s, 60s, default 1s
+## keepalive_request_interval
 - syntax: keepalive_request_interval Time
 - default: keepalive_request_interval 1s
 - required: no
+- mode: client

 Set the interval between two requests in the same connection.
+It only takes effect after setting 'cc'.

     Example:
     keepalive_request_interval 1ms